Using GitHub Actions for a modern web development workflow

 SLACK_COLOR: "#BE2625"

-Ok there’s a lot going on here so I’ll cover relevant areas, including the steps.
+Ok there’s a lot going on here so I’ll cover relevant areas, including the steps

 Workflow setup

-Firstly the workflow defines that it should be ran when the repo is pushed to the master branch.
-The first job is defined just below that, which is called build.
-Half way or so down the code snippet is the second and final job, which is deploy.
+.
 As I mention above, the workflow will first build the web app, then deploy to either production or staging environment depending on which branch was pushed to.

 Checkout files

-Going back to the build job, the first step is named “Checkout files and setup environment”.
+job, the first step is named “Checkout files and setup environment”.
 This uses the GitHub action called ”checkout” which checks out the repo to be used later on in the workflow.
 Without this checkout action, we wouldn’t be able to access any files in the repo, so this is pretty much needed for most situations.
 Another thing worth noting is that the checkout action is standard action created by GitHub actions.
 GitHub actions contains a tonne of action which can be used in the same way such as setting up a Node environment, TS environment, or interacting with other third party services like Heroku.

 Setup and specify Node environment

 Now that the files are checked out, the next step is named “Set up Node”.
 This uses another of GitHub’s baked in actions to set up a Node environment.
-In my example I’m using the with option to set my desired Node version which matches my local environment.
+In my example I’m using the with

 Install PHP and JS dependencies, and build front end assets

-Next step is to install the PHP dependencies using composer update, and JS dependencies using npm install && npm run build.
+.
 This is all ran on a Linux environment which comes pre-installed with popular software like Composer and NPM.
-This will output the vendor and node_modules directories to the VM, and build out what ever assets we have (such as compiling Sass to CSS, compressing images etc.).
+This will output the vendor

 Upload built files for later use

 Jobs in workflows run in parallel and completely independently.
 This is where the magic of GitHub actions really shines, because we’re able to upload the assets (such as the vendor files and front end assets) to “artifact storage”.
-Using the actions/upload-artifact@v1 action from GitHub, we’re able to store them temporarily, and access them in another part of the workflow.
+Using the actions/upload-artifact@v1

-The first line under the deploy: line shows needs: [build].
+.
 This shows that the deploy job must wait until the build job is finished, without errors, before proceeding.
 This is great as it means if there are any errors in the build or testing process, the deployment will stop!

 Sending Slack messages

-Just at the end of the first job (build) is an area to handle notifications.
+) is an area to handle notifications.
 We want to send a notification which tells us if the build process was a success or not.
 This uses conditional logic which is based on the current status of the job.
-In the example above, if: success() will run the step if the job has been successful up until now, else it will not run that step.
+In the example above, if: success()

-With either success or fail outcome, the final part of our build job uses the jaygould/action-slack-notify@master action to send a Slack message which is linked to my Slack account using the action env parameters like I mentioned earlier.
-I also add my Slack webhook via the Git secrets area which I also mentioned earlier in the post.
+With either success or fail outcome, the final part of our build job uses the jaygould/action-slack-notify@master action to send a Slack message which is linked to my Slack account using the action env

 The Slack notification action is forked from another repo but I decided to use my version in case I wanted to customise it (and also keeps it consistent in case the original author changes theirs).
 If you visit the action repo you’ll see that it contains a Dockerfile, meaning this is an example of an action which has been created using Docker and a shell script.